Why movement?

 What is somatic movement education/therapy?

-More than just mindfulness, I care about the science behind movement, specifically the developmental movement patterns of infants, and how those early patterns impact mental, physical and emotional health into adulthood.
-I use the modalities of Bartenieff Fundamentals, Laban Movement Analysis and aspects of Body-Mind Centering to identify interruptions to developmental movement progression and remedy those interruptions through movement repatterning.
-With properly patterned developmental movement, the nervous system can find balance, and the body can once again do the things it was made to do: regulate an out-of-balance nervous system, protect you from threat, establish boundaries, self-heal injury and illness, express your emotions, communicate with others and partner with your brain in learning.
+More than just ‘moving with awareness and intention,’ I care about the science behind movement, specifically the developmental movement patterns of infants, and how those early patterns impact mental, physical and emotional health into adulthood.
+My work is based in Applied Neuroplasticity, the work of Dr. Annie Brook, master therapist, somatic educator and perinatal specialist.
+Using Bartenieff Fundamentals, Laban Movement Analysis and aspects of Body-Mind Centering with the underlying principles of Applied Neuroplasticity, I identify interruptions to developmental movement progression.
+I then work to remedy those interruptions through movement repatterning.
+This includes reawakening and strengthening the sequential pushes, reaches and pulls of infancy, primitive reflex integration, sensorimotor practice, rhythm/dance and educative, hands-on bodywork.
+This approach helps the nervous system find balance and the body do the things it was made to do: protect from threat, establish boundaries, self-heal injury and illness, express emotion, communicate with others and partner with the brain in learning.

 What happens in a somatic movement session?